 Planning at Coastline comprises a planning cycle with linked plans and decision-making processes.
 Each is described briefly in this section of the guide with details about each and the various steps, timelines and procedures described in Section IV of this guide.

-Strategic Master Plan Development
+Education Master Plan Development

-The planning and decision making process for Coastline is dependent on the goals, initiatives, and key performance indicators established in the Education Master Plan.
-The development of the Education Master Plan occurs on a six-year cycle with input from and participation by the entire College (see figure #1).
+The planning and decision making process for Coastline is dependent on the objectives, goals, initiatives, and key performance indicators established in the Education Master Plan.
+Development of the Education Master Plan occurs on a six-year cycle with input from and participation by the entire College (see figure #1).
 The Education Master Plan guides priorities, decisions, and recommendations from committees and constituency groups to College Council.
 The College Council also relies on the Education Master Plan in making final recommendations to the College President.
 The President, in making decisions and informing the College, also relies upon the Education Master Plan (see table 1).

 Figure #1